-Roseanne Will Be Less Political In Season Two, Says ABC Boss Channing Dungey
+‘Roseanne’ Will Be Less Political In Season 2, Says ABC Boss Channing Dungey

 — MATT DRUDGE (@DRUDGE) May 15, 2018

-Those jokes are well and good, says Dungey, but in Season Two the focus will move away from politics.
+Those jokes are well and good, says Dungey, but in Season 2 the focus will move away from politics.

 “I think that they’re going to stay on the path that they were on toward the end of last season, which is away from politics and toward family.”